devicehive/esp8266-firmware/DeviceHiveESP8266.md

 	"humidity":22.3000
 }
 ```
 Temperature unit in Celsius degrees.
-Humidity unit is percent.
+Relative humidity unit is percent.

 ## devices/si7021/read
-Read temperature and humidity from SI7021 sensor.
+Read temperature and relative humidity from SI7021 sensor.

 *Parameters*:
 "address" - I2C SI7021 device address.
 Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous will be used.
 Default is 0x80.